 The Bank's stock was traded on the Taiwan Stock Exchange (the "TSE") until December 18, 2002.
 On December 18, 2002, the Bank became a wholly-owned subsidiary of Cathay Financial Holding Co., Ltd. ("Cathay Financial Holdings") through a conversion transaction and delisted from the TSE.
 Under the Financial Institution Merger Law, the Bank engaged in a merger with the former Cathay United Bank, a wholly-owned subsidiary of Cathay Financial Holdings.
 The record date for such merger was October 27, 2003 and UWCCB survived and was renamed Cathay United Bank.

-As of December 31, 2005 and 2006, the Bank and its subsidiaries employed 4,489 and 4,868 employees respectively.
+As of December 31, 2005 and 2006, the Bank employed 4,190 and 4,598 employees, respectively.

 II.
 Summary of significant accounting policies